drewboardman/archlinux/README.md

 Final
 -----
-Finally, exit from the chrrot, unmount the partitions and reboot your Arch Linux.
+Finally, exit from the chroot, unmount the partitions and reboot your Arch Linux.
 Make sure you have removed the installation media too.

 ```bash